mazerunner619/TodoReactApp/README.md

-# the app was created using class based components ( not functional components )
+# this web app is created using React class based components

 # Getting Started with Create React App